Sarek: a Variant Calling Pipeline¶

 In each analysis block, the user can choose among a range of different options in terms of aligners, callers and software to carry out the annotation.
 The analysis can also start from different steps, depending the input available and whether it has been partially processed already.

-Experimental Design
+Experimental Design¶

 In order to choose the different options Sarek offers, the user should collect a few key elements of the experimental design before beginning the analysis.

-Library design
+Library design¶

-Reference genome
+Reference genome¶

-nf-core pipelines make use of the Illumina iGenomes collection as reference genomes.
-Before starting the analysis, the user might want to check whether the genome they need is part of this collection.
 They also might want to consider downloading the reference locally, when running on premises: this would be useful for multiple runs and to speed up the analysis.
-In this case the parameter --igenomes_base might be used to pass the root directory of the downloaded references.
+In this case the parameter --igenomes_base

-One might also need to use custom files: in this case the user might either provide specific parameters at command line, or create a config file adding a new section to the genome object.
-See here for more details.
+One might also need to use custom files: in this case the user might either provide specific parameters at command line, or create a config file adding a new section to the genome

 We will follow this specific approach in this tutorial, since the data we will be using have been simulated on chromosome 21 of the Human GRCh38 reference, and we have prepared fasta, indexes and annotation files containing only this chromosome locally.

-Input files
+Input files¶

 The input data should be provided in a CSV file, according to a format that is largely common for nf-core pipelines.
 The format is described in the sarek usage page.

-GATK Best Practices
+GATK Best Practices¶

 During this tutorial we will use the options Sarek offers to follow the GATK best practices workflow.